1939 Hythe by-election: Result

+The Conservative Party held the seat with a reduced majority.

 Aftermath

 Rupert Brabner served as a junior Government Minister.
 He died on active service with the RNVR early in 1945.

 Frank Darvall had planned to contest Hythe at a 1939 or 1940 general election, but never stood for Parliament again.

 St. John Philby also disappeared from the electoral scene along with the British People's Party, which never contested an election again.